altanner/graphical-data-apps/site-build/content/posts/03layout.md

 This will create two columns, with the right hand one being four times wider than the left hand one.

 ### Tabs
 [Tabs](https://docs.streamlit.io/library/api-reference/layout) allow our app to have separate tabs, for example to hold different graphs, input items or explanation.
 (These act like but are not true separate pages - but [multi-page apps](https://docs.streamlit.io/library/get-started/multipage-apps) can be made.)
-Just like with columns, **we first need to define our tabs**, but with a list (ie, don't forget the `[`square brackets`]`!) of their names:
+Just like with columns, **we first need to define our tabs**, with a list of their names:

 ```Python
 tab1, tab2 = st.tabs(["Data", "Visualisation"])